highlight/highlight/docs-content/general/6_product-features/6_metrics/5_event_search.md

 ### Digging Deeper into Events

-Getting the total number events may be useful, but there is much more you can do with events.
-If you want to get the number of unique sessions, edit the function to `CountDistinct` by `secure_session_id`.
-If you would like the number of unique users, use
-`CountDistinct` with the `identifier` attribute.
+If you want to get the number of unique sessions, edit the function to CountDistinct by secure_session_id.
+If you would like the number of unique users, use CountDistinct with the identifier attribute.

 ### Funnels